FICO Scores vs. Credit Scores

 Should You Focus on One Score or Another?

-Because FICO and VantageScore have different approaches to how they calculate their scores, it’s not uncommon for their scores to be different.
-Typically, the differences shouldn’t be much.
-It’s a good practice to focus on the main factors that influence all credit scores: paying bills on time and using less than 30% of your total available credit.
+Because FICO and VantageScore have different approaches to calculating their scores, it’s not uncommon for their scores to be different.
+The differences shouldn’t be much.
+It’s a good practice to focus on what typically affects your credit score most: paying bills on time and using as little as possible of your total available credit.

 The Takeaway